-We have audited the accompanying consolidated financial statements of MISR CEMENT (QENA) COMPANY (S.A.E), which comprise the consolidated statement of financial position as at December 31,2024 and the consolidated statements of income, comprehensive income, changes in equity and cash flows for the financial year then ended, and a summary of significant accounting policies and other explanatory notes.
+We have performed a limited review for the accompanying consolidated interim financial statements of Misr Cement (Qena) Company (S.A.E) which comprise the consolidated interim financial position as of March 31, 2025 and the related consolidated interim statements of income, consolidated interim other comprehensive income, consolidated interim change of shareholders' equity and consolidated interim cash flows for the three-month then ended, and a summary of significant accounting policies and other explanatory notes.
+Management is responsible for the preparation and fair presentation of these consolidated interim financial statements in accordance with the Egyptian Accounting Standards. our responsibility is to express a conclusion on these consolidated interim financial statements based on our limited review.